Mine communicators get crisis management training

-Information Officers and Community Affairs Officers of the Mines and Geosciences Bureau (MGB), along with mining permit holder communicators, learned about the power of communication in managing crisis situations during a training held recently in Puerto Princesa, Palawan.
+Information Officers and Community Affairs Officers of the Mines and Geosciences Bureau (MGB), along with mining permit holder communicators, learned about the power of communication in managing crises during a training held recently in Puerto Princesa, Palawan.

-The activity was initiated by the National Unified Information and Education Program (NUIECP) and attended by the MGB, Philippine Minerals Industry, and the NUIECP National Steering Committee.
+The National Unified Information and Education Program (NUIECP) initiated the activity and attended by the MGB, Philippine Minerals Industry, and the NUIECP National Steering Committee.

 The training workshop, dubbed as the “2nd Series of Public Relations and Crisis Management Training,” highlighted the importance of setting up a crisis communication team and discussed the roles of each member.